HIV Clinic at Ward 86

 Established in 1983 as one of the first dedicated HIV clinics in the United States, the HIV Clinic at Ward 86 is located on the Zuckerberg San Francisco General Hospital (ZSFG) campus.

-Ward 86 currently provides comprehensive medical care for roughly 2,600 HIV-infected individuals in San Francisco.
+Ward 86 currently provides comprehensive medical care for roughly 2,600 patients with HIV in San Francisco.
 Read more about services below.

 Golden Compass (HIV and Aging)